Strata Global

 StrataGrid™ geogrid used for Mechanically Stabilized Earth (MSE) berm

 A huge challenge was encountered in the Modern landfill of Model City.
-A high-pressure gas lining was running through this landfill site.
+A high-pressure gas line (or pipeline) was running through this landfill site.
 The original plan was to move the gas line to meet the landfill capacity; however, this plan was quite expensive and time-consuming.
 Hence, it was decided that another option should be considered.

 Strata Geosystems suggested using StrataGrid geogrid, as soil reinforcement.
 For primary reinforcement and strengthening of the soil, StrataGrid 350 and 500 were used.
 For secondary reinforcement, a lighter-weight StrataGrid 150 was used.
-This helped lift the primary reinforcement.
+Secondary reinforcement typically addresses localized facing stability, improves compaction near the face, or acts as a construction aid; it does not contribute to the primary structural capacity for resisting global forces.
 With careful installation of multiple geogrids and soil layers, Mechanically Stabilized Earth (MSE) berms were constructed.
 Due to this, the capacity of the existing landfill site was also maintained without the requirement to shift the high-pressure gas line.
 This solution also resulted in being cost-effective and highly efficient.

 Case study 2: